kylescotshank/IntroToNCBIandBLAST/README.md

 >One gene fascinates me: POMC, on chromosome 2, which is a recipe for a protein called ­pro-opiomelanocortin.
 In the body it gets broken up into different proteins, including melanotropin, which makes the skin darker when you’ve been in the sun, and beta-endorphin, a natural opioid that makes you feel satisfied after eating and also causes the ‘runner’s high.’
 It’s the only gene I know whose very structure is an implicit biological message: Happiness is a reward for doing what we should be doing—for being in the sun and making vitamin D, for exercising and for bringing nutrients into our bodies.
 Eons ago these messages were delivered by the genes of our vertebrate ancestors on this planet.
 Now they are passed down to us.

-***

-##CHALLENGE 1

-Search the NCBI databases for the gene *TAS2R38*.
-In the *Gene* database, find the search results for this gene in *Homo sapiens*.
-Examine the results, and answer the following questions:

-  1. What is the official full name for this gene?
-  2. How many citations for this gene are in PubMed?
-  3. Reading information on this page, what do you think this gene's function is?

-***

 #### NCBI tools